03balogun/google_local_result_scrapper/README.md

 # Google Local Result Scrapper
-This script scrapes google local search result for name, category, phone number location and website then save the record to a JSON file.
+This script scrapes google local search result for name, category, phone number, location and website then save the record to a JSON file.

+This can be particularly useful to get leads in a location, or as a data gathering tool.

 <img src="https://res.cloudinary.com/bwahab/image/upload/v1580064129/Screenshot_from_2020-01-26_19-37-15.png"/>